pocl/pocl/doc/sphinx/source/development.rst

 Release management
 ----------------------------------

-We aim to make a new release according to the Clang/LLVM release schedule.
+We aim to make a new release according to the Clang/LLVM release schedule, with a new release created with an undefined delay after the latest LLVM release.

 For each release, a release manager is assigned.
 Release manager is responsible for creating and uploading new release candidate tar balls and requesting for